 Business-type activities reflect the water, lot mowing, and wastewater operations within the District.
 The cost of operations is covered primarily by charges to customers.
 Increase in charges for services was due primarily to rate increases.
-Overall revenues decreased, primarily due to non-recurring capital grants received in the prior fiscal year as well as lower gains from the sale of capital assets.
-Expenses increased primarily due to increases in repair and maintenance costs, as well as increases in depreciation expense.
+There was also an increase in capital related contributions.
+General revenues increased primarily due to increases in investment earnings.
+Expenses increased primarily due to increases in repair and maintenance costs, personnel costs, and depreciation expense.